-The foundation for the study will be developed by identifying existing conditions, trends and outlooks that will influence the transportation needs of the Greater Golden Horseshoe (GGH) over the long term.
-This work will inform the development of future alternative scenarios for how the GGH might look and function in 2071.
+The foundation for the study was developed by identifying existing conditions, trends and outlooks that will influence the transportation needs of the Greater Golden Horseshoe (GGH) over the long-term.

-- the 2051 optimal transportation system with supporting policies and priorities; and
+- 2051 optimal transportation system with supporting policies and priorities; and

-- the 2071 long term goals and objectives, vision and aspirational strategies.
+- 2071 long-term goals and objectives, vision and aspirational strategies.

 Overall Study Process

-The following materials will be prepared as part of the GGH Multimodal Transportation Plan.
+The following materials have been prepared as part of the GGH Transportation Plan.